 The country is not a party to the International Covenant on Civil and Political Rights.

-Governmental functions, by custom, often began and ended with an ordained minister or other church official delivering a Christian prayer.
+Governmental functions, by continuing custom, often began and ended with an ordained minister or other church official delivering a Christian prayer.
 While there was no religious education in public schools, most extracurricular school events began and ended with an interdenominational Christian prayer delivered by a minister.
-According to local residents, prayers before and after events have been a longstanding cultural practice and part of the widely accepted tradition of the country.
+According to local residents, prayers before and after events were a longstanding cultural practice and part of the widely accepted tradition of the country.